junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 <br>

-Dean drives to the work.
+Dean Smith drives to the work.
 Then he has meetings with clients.
 Then he has meetings with his direct reports.
 Then he drafts a new quarter plan to be reviewed by his superior.
 Then he has lunch at the desk.
 And then more email correspondence.
 Followed by an unexpected phone call from a fellow colleague from the Finance Department about some new change in the forms.

 He spins around the office like a spinning top, the phone and keyboard keep him busy like a bee.
 But this is just the job.